skip to content

 University Information Services

-General principles when applying for a domain name
+Before you apply for a domain name

 Second-level umbrella domains of cam.ac.uk

-The domain name policy notes that, for those cases ineligible for a top-level domain but which do not fall within the remit of a single institution, a sub-domain of one of the following may be appropriate:
+For those cases ineligible for a top-level domain but which do not fall within the remit of a single institution, a sub-domain of one of the following may be appropriate:

 • apps.cam.ac.uk — web applications